Category: Weekly Updates

 Thursday

 I watched the debate in parliament on Student Fees.
 The Lib Dem defence is all over the place.
-They couldn’t have been more emphatic in their campaign that they would vote against any increase in student fees.
-They targeted to University seats with the message.
+They couldn’t have been more emphatic in the election campaign that they would vote against any increase in student fees.
+They targeted University seats with this message.
 In power they’ve abandoned it without hesitation.
 I do not know what the Lib Dems stand for any more.
-I used to have a degree of respect for the Lib Dems particularly in their opposition to the war which was an issue I shared with them.
-Now they’ve jettisoned all their key platforms, even their opposition to Iraq looks like opportune positioning.

 Attended the Peel consultation on Brep.
 Had an interesting conversation with a volunteer from planning aid.
 The Government is cutting their funding from April.
 Planning Aid help communities influence the planning decisions affecting them.
 They’re not simply there to oppose planning.
 I would have thought they were ideally placed to play a role in the Big Society.
 I’ve asked Kate Green if she’ll write to the minister as it will be tragic if Planning Aid folds.